CMakePP/CMakePPLang/_sources/features/utilities.rst.txt

 - ``cpp_append_global`` for appending a value to a global variable
 - ``cpp_unique_id`` for creating a unique identifier

-Examples of using these functions can be found :ref:`using-utilities`.
+Examples of using these functions can be found :ref:`examples-utilities`.